-The Homeland Security Act of 2002 authorized the Secretary of Homeland Security, acting through the Under Secretary for Science and Technology, to establish one or more Federally Funded Research and Development Centers (FFRDCs) to provide independent analysis of homeland security issues, or to carry out other responsibilities under the Act.
+The Homeland Security Act of 2002 authorized the Secretary of Homeland Security, acting through the Under Secretary for Science and Technology (USST), to establish one or more Federally Funded Research and Development Centers (FFRDCs) to provide independent analysis of homeland security issues, or to carry out other responsibilities under the Act.
 In 2009, the MITRE Corporation was selected to operate the Homeland Security Systems Engineering and Development Institute (HSSEDI) FFRDC.
 DHS established HSSEDI to serve as its primary systems engineering resource and to meet DHS-wide demand for rapid access to deep technical expertise.

 Unique Purpose and Operation